Fazly Mazlan: Johor Darul Takzim II

 Bojan Hodak decided to transfer several players from Johor Darul Takzim first team, including him to 2nd team to help them get match fitness, recovery from any injuries and to help youngster in Johor Darul Takzim II After four months on the second team his was called up to join Johor DT by new appointed head coach Mario Gomez in 2015 April transfer window.

 Sri Pahang (loan)

 In January 2020, Mazlan moved to Pahang as a loan player.

 Selangor

-On 26 December 2021, Mazlan moved to Selangor and joined as a free agent after his contract with childhood club, Johor Darul Ta'zim has been expired.
-He signed with the club for a two-year deal.
+On 26 December 2021, Mazlan moved to Selangor and joined as a free agent after his contract with childhood club, Johor Darul Ta'zim expired.
+He signed a two-year deal with the club.
 In 2022 season, Fazly made 28 appearances in all competition for Selangor.

+Penang

+On 4 July 2026, Fazly signed with Penang following his release from Selangor.

 International career

 Mazlan was called up to the 2015 FIFA World Cup qualification campaign.
 He made his debut against Palestine on 12 November 2015.
 In November 2022, he was called up to the national team for the 2022 AFF Mitsubishi Electric Cup.